lyteword/chspurgeon-tod/volume-7/psalm-143.md

 **Verse 1.** Three threes.

-1\.As to his devotions,—prayers, supplications, requests.
+1\.
+As to his devotions,—prayers, supplications, requests.

-2\.As to his success,—hear, give ear, answer me.
+2\.
+As to his success,—hear, give ear, answer me.

-3\.As to his argument,—because thou art Jehovah, faithful, righteous.
+3\.
+As to his argument,—because thou art Jehovah, faithful, righteous.

 **Verses 1-2.** A suitable prayer for a believer who has reason to suppose that he is suffering chastening for sin.

-1\.Here is earnest importunity, as of one depending entirely upon divine favour for a hearing.
+1\.
+Here is earnest importunity, as of one depending entirely upon divine favour for a hearing.

-2\.Here is believing fervency laying hold of divine faithfulness and justice; see 1Jo 1:9.
+2\.
+Here is believing fervency laying hold of divine faithfulness and justice; see 1Jo 1:9.

-3\.Here is a deep consciousness of the vanity of self justification pleading for pure mercy, Ps 143:2.— *J. F.*
+3\.
+Here is a deep consciousness of the vanity of self justification pleading for pure mercy, Ps 143:2.— *J. F.*

 **Verse 2.**

-1\.Who he is.
+1\.
+Who he is.
 "Thy servant."

-2\.What he knows.
+2\.
+What he knows.
 "In thy sight shall no man living be justified."

-3\.What he asks.
+3\.
+What he asks.
 "Enter not into judgment."

 **Verses 3-6.** Consider,

-1\.The great lengths God may sometimes permit the enemy to go, Ps 143:3.
+1\.
+The great lengths God may sometimes permit the enemy to go, Ps 143:3.
 The case of Job a good illustration.

-2\.The deep depression of spirit he may even permit his saints to experience, Ps 143:4.
+2\.
+The deep depression of spirit he may even permit his saints to experience, Ps 143:4.

-3\.The good things he has provided for their meditation when even at their worst, Ps 143:5.
+3\.
+The good things he has provided for their meditation when even at their worst, Ps 143:5.

-4\.The two things his grace will never suffer to die, whose existence is a pledge of near approaching joy,—
+4\.
+The two things his grace will never suffer to die, whose existence is a pledge of near approaching joy,—

 a) The thirsting after himself.